 The auto-zero tracking band should be set large enough to track normal zero drift, but small enough to not interfere with small process inputs.
-The resolution of the band value will be affected by the input rounding factor (1-1979, round).

 For filling operations, the fill rate must exceed the auto-zero tracking rate.
 This avoids false tracking at the start of the filling operation.